dev-whoan/shorttpd/README.md

 ## Latest Version: 0.0.1

 # Usage
+## Customize HTML
+- You can Customize Shorttpd's Design

 ## Docker
 - Set shorttpd.conf * Please do not change section such that [addresses], [auth], [http] ...
 ```